 Many businesses hire professionals to write feedback on their website or they simply create fake IDs that keep posting fake tweets, or comments on the posts over social media.
 This practice became so popular that it started occurring naturally to users to see if that’s fake or real.

 And, when the people understand if the comments posted are fake, then the brand can instantly lose its goodwill within minutes.
-For this very reason, it is better not to create something on your own and rather let the user generated content strategy maintain it’s authenticity.
+For this very reason, it is better not to create something on your own and rather let the UGC strategy maintain its authenticity.